Razee4315/InvoicingApp/README.md

 # Invoicing & Accounting Application

 ## Overview
-A modern, feature-rich invoicing and accounting application built with Python and PyQt5.
+A accounting application built with Python and PyQt5.
 This desktop application helps small businesses manage invoices, expenses, and financial reporting.

 ## Features
 - Add, edit, and delete invoices